 Peel carrots and cut diagonally into thirds—if carrots are large, halve or quarter the pieces (doing this makes all the carrot pieces a more uniform size so they’ll cook evenly).

-In a large bowl, mix olive oil and honey together, blending well.
-Add carrots and toss in olive oil/honey mixture.
+In large bowl, mix olive oil and honey together, blending well.
+Add carrots and toss them in the olive oil/honey mixture.
 Season with a few dashes of salt and pepper.
 Add the fresh thyme leaves and toss all ingredients again until salt, pepper, and thyme are evenly distributed among the carrots.

 Spread carrots on lined baking sheet and roast at 400˚F for 20 minutes, until tender—stir carrots halfway through the baking time so they are evenly heated.